 If participants terminate employment prior to being vested in their employer contributions, upon distribution of the vested portion of their accounts, or, if earlier, a five-year break in service, the non-vested portion of their account is forfeited.
 Forfeitures may be used for future employer contributions and/or to pay administrative expenses.
-As of December 31, 2019, the Plan had forfeitures, including interest earned on such amounts, of approximately \$1.0 million.
-As of December 31, 2018, the Plan had forfeitures of approximately \$1.7 million.
-In 2019, employer contributions of approximately \$2.0 million were forfeited, and the Plan utilized forfeitures of approximately \$0.6 million and \$2.2 million to pay administrative expenses and employer contributions, respectively.
+As of December 31, 2020, the Plan had forfeitures, including interest earned on such amounts, of approximately \$1.5 million.
+As of December 31, 2019, the Plan had forfeitures of approximately \$1.0 million.
+In 2020, employer contributions of approximately \$1.0 million were forfeited, and the Plan utilized forfeitures of approximately \$0.5 million to pay administrative expenses.